kizniche/Mycodo/docs/Supported-Outputs.md

 - Dependencies: [python-kasa](https://pypi.org/project/python-kasa)
 - Manufacturer URL: [Link](https://www.tp-link.com/au/home-networking/smart-plug/kp303/)

 This output controls the 3 outlets of the Kasa KP303 Smart WiFi Power Strip.
+This module uses an outdated python library and is deprecated.
+Do not use it.
+You will break the current Kasa modules if you do not delete this deprecated Output.

 #### Options